michaelpetersubc/mapinator/api/api_documentation.md

 refresh_token=
 ```

 Of course, you'll need to use your actual username and password above.
+The username and passwords are the ones you use to access the support.econjobmarket.org site.

-It will look like this after you run the get_token script
+The file `.env` should look like this after you run the get_token script:

 ```
 token_url=https://support.econjobmarket.org/oauth2/token